ID Theft & Security Alerts

 Please be aware of a recent scam utilizing computer generated phone calls and text messages claiming to be from a local bank regarding the suspension of the customer’s ATM card.
 The call directs the customer to enter their card information, such as, card number, PIN, security code and expiration date.

-Georgetown Bank reminds customers that UNDER NO CIRCUMSTANCES would we ever initiate a phone call requesting personal identifying information of this nature.
+Georgetown Bank, a Division of Salem Five Bank, reminds customers that UNDER NO CIRCUMSTANCES would we ever initiate a phone call requesting personal identifying information of this nature.
 Please remember that at no time should you share your PIN with anyone nor would we ever ask you for it!

 While phishing is one way to obtain personal information, criminals can also collect it by stealing your mail, rummaging through your trash, hacking your Internet accounts or simply taking your wallet.